-Vice Dean for Academic Affairs, Director of the Externship Program and Professor of Legal Analysis, Writing and Skills
+Vice Dean, Director of the Externship Program and Professor of Legal Analysis, Writing and Skills

 B.A., magna cum laude, Philosophy, 1989, University of California, Los Angeles; J.D., cum laude, 1992, Harvard University; Phi Beta Kappa; Member, California State Bar

 Appointed as Southwestern’s Vice Dean in 2012, Anahid Gharakhanian is responsible for the academic program, curriculum development and faculty-student relations, as well as implementation of faculty policies, including examinations and grades.
 She provides oversight for the General LLM Program, JD admissions, and institutional partnerships.
 She works closely with the Senior Associate Dean for Academic Administration on course scheduling and in the hiring, training, and overseeing adjunct faculty, and with other departments on a variety of matters such as student issues, exams, student affairs, and academic support.

 "Law students are professionals-in-training.
 Legal writing and externship placements are great opportunities to start thinking like a lawyer and get a feel for the profession and are extremely helpful in transitioning to the practice of law."